cse110-fa21-group3/cse110-fa21-group3/admin/meetings/110221-TAMeeting.md

 - Include a list of no go's (Ex. users cannot share recipes)
 - Confirm with the design team the final structure and style of the wireframe
 - Assign features/roles to each team
+- Understand lab6 and lab7 as they will be important to the project
+- Communication is key

 Front-end:
 - Look at wireframes and flush out barebone HTML templates to structure site pages